-Because interest rates are on the rise, it could also be a good time to pay down variable-rate debt.
+Because interest rates are on the rise, it could make sense to consider paying down variable-rate debt.
 One way to do that is by consolidating it into a loan with a lower fixed rate.

 4. Take stock of your job security and stay on your toes

 If you work in a job or industry that could be hurt by a recession, keep your ears to the ground about cutbacks.
 Start networking so you can stay in the know about changes in the marketplace and get ready to make a switch if necessary.